 The standard event format (which may vary slightly) is as follows.

 Once runs are in progress runners may reset or take a break any time.
-Runners should inform production if they are taking a longer break so the casters can be briefed.
+Runners should inform production in #runner-chat on discord if they are taking a longer break or changing their broadcast channel.

 At each BTRL we have three hosts whose job it is to maintain the flow of the broadcast.
 These are complimented by community casters who are experts in their game but not necessarily experienced in commentating.
 These casters will be recruited from each game’s community as a part of the event lead up.